wellyshen/react-cool-form/docs/api-reference/use-form.md

 `(values: FormValues, options: Object, e?: Event) => void`

-The form reset handler that is called when the form is reset (or when [reset](#reset) method is called).
+The form reset handler that is called when the form is reset (or when the [reset](#reset) method is called).
 It takes the following parameters:

 ```js
 const methods = useForm({